PUPPY, KITTEN OR ADULT – WHICH IS RIGHT FOR YOU?

 There are few things more adorable than a kitten.
 Kittens are entertaining and full of fun.
 A young kitten will have more need for attention and supervision than an adult cat.
 As a kitten learns about the world by playing, your curtains, couch and flower arrangements can become sacrificed in the process.
 An adult cat is more likely to settle in faster, and choose to nap in front of the window versus climbing the drapes.

-Kittens are often poor matches for young children.
-Kittens can play rough and have sharp claws that can hurt young children.
+Kittens can be poor matches for young children.
+Kittens can play rough and have sharp claws that can hurt children.
 Young children, in turn, can handle a kitten too roughly and cause injury.
 An adult cat is more likely to be more patient with young children, and best of all, knows when to walk away from interactions that are too much for either of them.

 Kittens can also be bad matches for homes with resident animals.
 Dogs may play too roughly, or worse yet, mistake the kitten as prey.
 Adult cats are more able and confident in setting boundaries with dogs.
-Resident adults cats often resent the playfulness of a young kitten, and would adjust better to an adult housemate.
+Resident adult cats often resent the playfulness of a young kitten, and often adjust better to an adult housemate.